-Detection and monitoring of minimal residual disease (MRD) is now becoming a standard practice for patients with hematologic malignancies, including for acute lymphocytic leukemia, acute myeloid leukemia, and multiple myeloma.7,8 MRD refers to the counting of malignant cells that remain after a patient has completed a course of therapy.
-Depending on the malignancy, MRD typically is assessed via samples from a blood draw or a bone marrow aspirate.
+Detection and monitoring of minimal residual disease (MRD) is now becoming a standard practice for patients with hematologic malignancies, including for acute lymphocytic leukemia, acute myeloid leukemia, and multiple myeloma.7.8 MRD refers to the counting of rare malignant cells that remain after a patient has completed a course of therapy or is in clinical remission.
+MRD typically is assessed via samples from a blood draw or a bone marrow aspirate.

 MRD detection allows clinicians to evaluate a therapy’s efficacy, can help select subsequent therapy options, and serves as a prognostic marker – providing an indicator of how long a patient’s remission might last, how deep the remission is, and when and if a patient is likely to relapse.

 Flow cytometry is one of the sensitive methods used to detect MRD, along with DNA-sequencing technologies that detect the DNA unique to malignant cells.
 Using flow cytometry to measure MRD sometimes requires a larger sample than that needed for other research applications, since the technician is looking for the likely-rare malignant cell that could have remained following therapy, which requires scanning many more normal cells.

 “There are now guidelines for detection of MRD in patients with certain hematologic malignancies,” said Dr. George, referring to the International Clinical Cytometry Society’s consensus recommendations.9